sanctuary-js/sanctuary/README.md

 Functor type class.
 Type-class constraints appear at the beginning of a type signature, separated from the rest of the signature by a fat arrow (`=>`).

-### Accessible pseudotype

-What is the type of values which support property access?
-In other words, what is the type of which every value except `null` and `undefined` is a member?
-Object is close, but `Object.create(null)` produces a value which supports property access but which is not a member of the Object type.

-Sanctuary uses the Accessible pseudotype to represent the set of values which support property access.

-### Integer pseudotype

-The Integer pseudotype represents integers in the range (-2^53 ..
-2^53).
-It is a pseudotype because each Integer is represented by a Number value.
-Sanctuary's run-time type checking asserts that a valid Number value is provided wherever an Integer value is required.

 ### Type representatives